Beliavsky/Fortran-Tools/README.md

 [GConvert](https://github.com/GeorgeTsikas/GConvert): program to convert fixed form Fortran into code that works as fixed or free form, by GeorgeTsikas.

 [to_f90](https://github.com/jbdv-no/to_f90): Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no

+### Graphical User Interfaces
+[GINO](http://gino.co.uk/): high-end feature-rich API for creating complex 2D and 3D graphics and GUI applications.
+The GINO products are available for Fortran under Windows and Linux.
+(C)

+[Winteracter](http://winteracter.com/): GUI toolset for the Fortran programming language.
+It consists of various visual development tools and a substantial subroutine library.
+Several Fortran compilers are supported.
+(C)

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script